lcharle1/jour329w_fall2025/assignments/stardem_draft.md

-# Star-Democrat Draft Beat Book
+clea# Star-Democrat Draft Beat Book

 The goal of this assignment is to produce a draft beat book from Star-Democrat articles, building on the metadata and entity extraction work you've done in previous assignments.
 A beat book is a guide for reporters covering a specific topic - it introduces key people, institutions, issues, patterns, and story ideas.
 Your job is to experiment with different formats and approaches to create the most useful resource possible.